eo4geocourses/metadata_scraper/README.md

 * language/s

 ## Documentation
 The Documentation can be found in the according folder.
+The documentation includes instructions on how to add new courses.
+In case of questions, contact simon@donike.net.